caseyg/awesome/TOPICS.md

 ## flexsearch

 *   [aha-app/netlify-flexsearch](https://github.com/aha-app/netlify-flexsearch) - Implement search for static sites on Netlify, powered by FlexSearch and Netlify functions

-## netlify

-*   [aha-app/netlify-flexsearch](https://github.com/aha-app/netlify-flexsearch) - Implement search for static sites on Netlify, powered by FlexSearch and Netlify functions

-*   [daviddarnes/alembic](https://github.com/daviddarnes/alembic) - ⚗️ A Jekyll boilerplate theme designed to be a starting point for any Jekyll website

 ## bigquery